 What Is MCT Oil?
 The Ultimate Guide to MCT Oil Supplements

-- What is MCT oil?
+• What is MCT oil?
 It’s a quality fat found in coconut oil.
-It’s also your ticket to fat-burning, brain powering ketone energy.
+It helps your body makes ketones, which burns into energy.

 What is MCT oil?

-If you’re following a low-carb, high-fat diet like the ketogenic diet, supplementing your diet with MCT oil helps you get more quality fat in your diet and boost ketone production.
-With more ketones in your system, you’ll feel fuller, longer and improve cognitive performance, among other benefits we’ll talk about below.
+If you’re following a ketogenic diet, supplementing your food intake with MCT oil may help you get more quality fat in your diet and boost ketone production.
+With more ketones in your system, you can feel fuller, longer[2] and improve cognitive performance,[3] among other benefits.

 How does MCT oil work?